hargunoberoi/neogpt/notes.md

 So both methods worked!

 I have a tar file and I have it on kaggle.
 It's time for the test run now.
 I don't know if everything is set

+[2025-06-05 18:43:54]

+So the last three hours were spent in debugging some issue that comes with this massive dataset.

+For now I am disabling sampling and will take care of it later.

+Let's test at least if the code is working